semaphoreci/docs/docs/examples/using-docker-compose-in-ci.md

 ### Agent

-Building with docker tends to be a resource intensive process.
+Building with docker tends to be a resource-intensive process.
 Consider using a more powerful [machine type](https://docs.semaphoreci.com/ci-cd-environment/machine-types/) for the pipelines that create images.
 The `e1-standard-4` machine is a good,